gritchin-artur/gritchin-artur/README.md

 # 👋 About Me

 Hello!
-My name is Artur Gritcin, and I am passionate about web development and continuous learning.
+My name is Artur Hrytchyn, and I am passionate about web development and continuous learning.
 I’m currently studying at BF FrontEnd class 2025, where I am enhancing my skills in modern front-end technologies and best practices.